anjos/site/README.rst

 ----------------------

 Generator code using Pelican_, for my professional web site.
-The website is re-built at every commit and re-deployed as Github Pages via Travis_.
+The website is re-built at every commit and re-deployed as Github Pages via Github Actions.

 Local Testing